anubhootipandey/RescueBites_Frontend/README.md

 ✅ All data must come from real user input or backend API calls:

 * Food donations are submitted and fetched via API
-* Recipes are generated dynamically from OpenAI API
+* Recipes are generated dynamically from GeminiAI API
 * Reward system updates based on user activity
 * No static JSON, hardcoded lists, or fake responses allowed